Sub-agents

 });

-// Create a specialized agent for translation
+// Create an agent for formatting

-const translatorAgent = new Agent({
+const formatterAgent = new Agent({

 model: openai("gpt-4o-mini"),